orangeYao/twiOpinion/README.md

 ### Main function
 Select the function you like to use by selecting radiobuttons and click **Start!**.
 Check your current working directory by clicking **Path**.
 For Mac users: the working directory will usually be in subfolder of /Applications.
-To access it by 'Finder', right click /Applications/twiOpinion and click *Show Package Contents*
+To access it by 'Finder', right click /Applications/twiOpinion and click *'Show Package Contents'*

 ### Function 0.
 Twitter Accessing Setting
 Generate the configuration file necessary for crawling Twitter:
 * 0.0.
 Create an Twitter account if you don't own one.
 * 0.1.
 Go to https://apps.twitter.com.
 * 0.2.
 Enter your application name, description and your website address.
 * 0.3.
-Submit the form by clicking the *Create your Twitter Application*
+Submit the form by clicking the *'Create your Twitter Application'*
 * 0.4.
 Copy the keys and tokens into entries in Step 0 of **twiOpinion**

 ### Function 1.
 Crawling From Twitter